Maroon beret: Azerbaijan Army

 The Republic of Azerbaijan special forces wear a maroon beret.

 Bangladesh Army

 All members of the Bangladesh Army special forces 1st Para Commando Brigade Special Forces' battalions wear Maroon Berets with para commando cap badge.
 Besides all members of the Bangladesh Army Aviation Group, Army Medical Corps, Army Dental Corps and Armed Forces Nursing Services of Bangladesh Army wear Maroon Berets with respective cap badges.
 Besides, cadets of Mirzapur Cadet College, a military boarding school, are also entitled to wear maroon berets.

 Belgian Army

-The Paracommando Brigade (Belgium) wear the maroon beret with various types of cap badges.
+The Paracommando Brigade wear the maroon beret with various types of cap badges.

 Brazilian Army

 In the Brazilian Army, the use of maroon berets and brown boots is restricted to the members of the Parachute Infantry Brigade (Brigada de Infantaria Paraquedista) one of the elite brigades of the Brazilian Armed Forces.

 British Army

 British Army Regiments wear distinctive headdress and cap badges which often reflect regimental history.

 Members of the Parachute Regiment and other arms serving in 16th Air Assault Brigade wear the maroon beret.
 A maroon beret does not mean the wearer is qualified as a military parachutist.
 Personnel qualified as military parachutists wear the Parachutist Badge.
 The beret is often called (within the Army) the "maroon machine".